 Your training workouts should start off relatively short and progress gradually over a period of weeks and months, so that your body gradually adapts to the loads placed upon it.
 Include regular recovery days and easy weeks, so that it never feels like a drag.
 The more you enjoy it, the longer you’ll stick with it.
 Consistency and gradual progression are the keys to improvement.

 No matter how experienced you are, be cautious about progressing your speed and distance, to avoid injury.
 Soft surfaces are generally better than hard ones for reducing injury rates.

 If you’re a fit beginner, you could kick off your training by running two miles each time, increasing by one mile per month.
 Do most of your running at chatting pace, even if it means you include some walking.
 It’s also good to include some harder efforts, interspersed with plenty of easy stuff.
 For your harder days, you should follow pre-planned workouts, so you’re more likely to complete a quality session.

-We include two 45-minute strength and conditioning sessions per week with our triathlon plans.
+There are normally two 4o-minute strength and conditioning sessions per week with our triathlon plans.
 These workouts can help balance your strength and flexibility, which leads to more efficient movement patterns and fewer injuries.
 We suggest you only do strength work in addition to at least two runs, rather than instead of them.

 How Long Do I Need To Train For?

 Entering a running event is a great way to kickstart your training, because it adds a sense of urgency to your preparation.
 The earlier you start training for your target event, the more time you can build up your fitness gradually.
 Fitness adaptations take weeks and months to occur, rather than days.